 How to use this guideline?

 This guideline was developed by WHO and the MAGIC Evidence Ecosystem Foundation (MAGIC), with support from The BMJ.
-It is driven by an urgent need for global collaboration to provide trustworthy and living guidance, rapidly informing policy and practice worldwide during an outbreak of an emerging infectious disease, such as this covid-19 pandemic.
-WHO has partnered with MAGIC for their methodologic support in the development and dissemination of living guidance for covid-19 drug treatments, in the form of BMJ Rapid Recommendations, to provide patients, clinicians, and policy makers with up to date, evidence based, and user friendly guidance.
+It is driven by an urgent need for trustworthy and living guidance to rapidly inform policy and practice worldwide during the covid-19 pandemic.
+WHO has partnered with MAGIC for their methodologic support in the development and dissemination of living guidance for covid-19 drug treatments, in the form of BMJ Rapid Recommendations, to provide patients, clinicians, and policy makers with up to date, evidence based, and user friendly guidelines.

 Standards, methods, and processes for living and trustworthy guidance

-The panel produced the recommendations following standards for trustworthy guideline development using the GRADE (Grading of Recommendations Assessment, Development and Evaluation) approach, in compliance with the WHO Handbook for Guideline Development 2nd edition,4 the Institute of Medicine, and the Guideline International Network (G-I-N).5 Details are provided in MAGICapp (https://app.magicapp.org/#/guideline/EZYw5n).
+The panel produced the recommendations following standards for trustworthy guideline development using the GRADE (Grading of Recommendations Assessment, Development and Evaluation) approach, in compliance with the WHO Handbook for Guideline Development 2nd Edition,7 the Institute of Medicine, and the Guideline International Network (G-I-N).8 Details are provided in the WHO guideline (link to website) and MAGICapp (https://app.magicapp.org/#/guideline/nBkO1E).

 Selection and support of the panel